gustavogutierrezutp/is304/vector.md

 ...
 ```

+*Answer at line 218 and 81 in vector.cpp*

 ### 5. Merge Two Sorted Vectors

 Implement a function that merges two sorted Vector<int> into one sorted vector (like the merge step of MergeSort).